8x8-dxi/ContactNowAPI/README.md

 6. #### recording.php

-    This endpoint allow you to pull down your call recording (if any)
+    This endpoint allows you to pull down (download) your call recordings (if any are available).

 7. #### click2dial.php